How GOP attacks on ‘wokeism’ helped lead the Pentagon to abandon its effort to combat extremism in the military | KRDO

 Even if they had been better implemented, it’s unclear whether the working group’s recommendations would have prevented Teixeira’s alleged leaks.
 One of the officials who spoke to CNN said at the least, they “may have prevented other Teixeiras.”

-And given all the red flags in Teixiera’s past that went unheeded, the lack of follow through looks damning in hindsight.
+And given all the red flags in Teixeira’s past that went unheeded, the lack of follow through looks damning in hindsight.

 The Defense Department only learned about the leak on April 6, four months after prosecutors say Teixeira began posting the documents on Discord.